You may also like

 Recently viewed

-Free shipping on orders U.S. $25+
+Free shipping on U.S. orders $25+

 Rattlesnake Pole Bean (Phaseolus vulgaris) is a vigorous pole bean that grows up to 10' tall.
 The beans are green with purple streaks that disappear when cooked.
 The long beans have a tender texture that cans and freezes well.